CSAMU4/csamu4/README.md

-### Hi there 👋
+### Hello there 👋

-🔭 I’m currently working on the pushing coding assignments to Git Hub :').
+🌱 I am Candace.
+My pronouns are: she/her/hers - nice to meet you. :)

-🌱 I’m currently learning about SpringBoot.
+🧠 I'm learning back end developement.
+Currently, I'm learning Spring Boot to create Java applications.

-📫 How to reach me: email, please.
+🥗 My background is in dietetics and nutrition, and I specialized in women, infant and children health.

-😄 Pronouns: she/her/hers
+📫 Reach me via LinkedIn: (https://www.linkedin.com/in/CSAMU4/)

-⚡ Fun fact: proud cat mom of two black cats, Dai (boy) and Yuri (girl).
+⚡ Fun fact(s): proud cat mom, I enjoys cooking, love camping/traveling with my boyfriend, and like designing gaming clothes.

 <!--
 **CSAMU4/csamu4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.